hizneway/atat/docs/SAMLIDP.md

     To add a certificate to your SAML provider, do the following:

     1. Navigate to [Enterprise Applications](https://portal.azure.com/#blade/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/AllApps)
-    2. Find the application you created in the list and click through to it's page.
+    2. Find the application you created in the list and click through to its page.
 It should have the name you provided in the `displayName` you provided in the first step.
     3. If you've configured it correctly, there should be a `Singe sign-on` link in the left panel, click that.
     4. The third panel should be `SAML Signing Certificate`, click on the `Edit` link on the right side of that section.
     5. If you created a cert above do the following, otherwise skip to the next step: